 Features and Datasheet for the Haptic Feedback Evaluation Kit

-Click the PDF below to download a brief two-page overview to the Haptic Feedback Evaluation Kit!
+Click the button below to download a brief two-page overview of the Haptic Feedback Evaluation Kit!
 You can order the kit by purchase order or online through our product catalogue using its product code M20-200, you can also download the full datasheet.

 There are plenty of additional resources available here, however, if you have any specific questions we always encourage you to contact our application engineers here!

 The Haptic Feedback Evaluation Kit comprises two main handheld units, the Haptic Controller and the Haptic Grip.

 The Haptic Controller (right) acts as the main user interface.
 It includes an Arduino UNO R3, with a custom Haptic Shield designed by Precision Microdrives.
 The capacitive touch buttons allow the user to navigate the menu system, displayed on the OLED screen.

 The Haptic Grip (left) houses the output actuators where the vibrations can be felt.
 The soft rubber top provides access to the PCB and motors, including different test points.

 Additional test points and external motor connectors are also available on the shield to perform your own tests with separate actuators, the Haptic Grip is simply unplugged from the red ribbon cable connector.
 In addition, stackable headers and the open source software give you full access to the Arduino and its pins.

 The Haptic Grip contains 3 different ERMs and an LRA. different actuators, including an SMD vibration motor (304-103), two larger high amplitude cylindrical ERMs (306-109 and 308-102), and our most popular LRA (C10-100):

 |Model Number||Type||Typical Normalised Amplitude||Rated / Resonant Vibration Frequency||Rated Voltage||Full Datasheet|